coder4869/iOSDev/README.md

 # iOSDev

-This provides basic skills for iOS Dev
+This repository provides basic skills for iOS Dev.